bbauska/W3Cx-2of5/modules/module 1.md

 <img src="/images/mod1/image5.png" width="800" height="700" "Illustration of hypertext documents (here are extract of wikipedia pages): the HTML5 page has links going to the Markup language page, the World Wide Web definition page, etc." >
 &nbsp;

-![Illustration of hypertext documents (here are extract of wikipedia pages): the HTML5 page has links going to the Markup language page, the World Wide Web definition page, etc.](./mod1-images/media/image5.png){width="6.0in" height="3.9826935695538057in"}

 He envisioned a technology that would facilitate thoroughly interconnected documents.
 He wanted authors to be able to connect an idea in one document to the source of the idea in another, or connect a